bradweiner/act_score_sampler/README.md

 ### The Data Files

-All data in this repo is synthetical and can therefore be shared.
+All data in this repo is synthetically produced and can therefore be shared.

+The contents:

+`/data/raw/akil_combinations.csv` <--- All of the possible combinations in the search space

+`/data/transformed/first_row_df.csv` <--- A dummy file that is the stub for creating the full descriptives

+`/data/transformed/run_file_pre_join.csv` <--- The summary statistics before joining on with the ids and the probabilities

+`/data/transformed/run_file_post_join.csv` <--- The summary statistics after joining on with the ids and the probabilities

+`/data/final_analytic_files/final_file_for_akil.csv` <--- Final analytic file with better named columns and removed useless columns

+### License

+### Code of Conduct

+Please see the [code of conduct](https://github.com/bradweiner/act_score_sampler/blob/main/CODE_OF_CONDUCT.md) in this repo.